 [email protected] [~]# cd /home/user [email protected] [/home/user]# mkdir etc [email protected] [/home/user]# chmod 750 etc [email protected] [/home/user]# chown user .mail etc

 Is there a limit to the number of email accounts I can create?

-Your web hosting provider will set a limit, whether that is 1 email address, or infinite.
-You will need to check your plan details or contact your host for further information.
+Your web hosting provider will set a limit, whether one email address or infinite.
+You need to check your plan details or contact your host for further information.